peterjc/thapbi-pict/docs/examples/fungal_mock/edit_graph.rst

 Now, using the actual primer pair, ITS1f/ITS2, which give a longer ITS1 fragment.
-Note that the sequences are extended so the checksums are different to those in the preceeding images, but again broadly the same picture as the two images above:
+Note that the sequences are extended so the checksums are different to those in the preceding images, but again broadly the same picture as the two images above:

 .. image:: ../../images/amp_lib_two.ITS1f_ITS2.edit-graph.a75.svg